-- be citizen or legal resident of one of:
+- be citizen or resident of one of:

 - the third countries associated to the Erasmus+ programme: Iceland, Liechtenstein, North Macedonia, Norway, Serbia, and Türkiye or;

-- fill in their correct identity card (ID) or passport number or legal resident number on the online application form.
+- fill their correct identity card (ID) or passport number or resident permit number in the online application form.

 If awarded, selected applicants can only travel if they:

-- start their journey in any of the countries eligible for DiscoverEU (see above) at the time of the award decision;
+- start their journey in any of the countries eligible for DiscoverEU (see above) at the time of the selection decision;

 - plan to travel between 1 day and up to one month inclusive;

-- plan to travel to at least one foreign country eligible for DiscoverEU (see above) at the time of the award decision;
+- plan to travel to at least one foreign country eligible for DiscoverEU (see above) at the time of the selection decision;

 - are willing to become DiscoverEU Ambassadors.